Former ‘Playboy’ Playmate Ana Cheri Flaunts Major Cleavage & Perky Derriere In Sexy Ninja Costume

 The provocative post seems to be a fan favorite, as it has already racked up more than 64,000 likes.

 The model seems to enjoy the sexier side of Halloween.
 Over the past few days, she has been posting photos of herself in revealing costumes.
-In a picture, uploaded to Instagram on Monday, the stunner wore a NSFW version of a schoolgirl uniform.
+In a picture uploaded to Instagram on Monday, the stunner wore a NSFW version of a schoolgirl uniform.
 Ana seemed to have taken inspiration from Britney Spears’s look in the 1998 music video for “…Baby One More Time.”

 Last week, Ana also dressed as a fallen angel, flaunting her flawless figure in a sparkling, sheer black bodysuit.
 She paired the look with black wings and a matching halo.